AutoComplete1/sidewinder-x4-pro/README.md

 # WIP: SideWinder X4 Pro custom firmware

 This document shows how the Artillery Sidewinder X4 Pro can be equipped with the latest Klipper version.
-In addition, problems with the WLAN or the Klipper connection can be resolved.
+In addition, problems with the wifi or the Klipper connection can be resolved.

 DISCLAIMER: These instructions should only be followed if you have technical knowledge.
 I am not liable for any damage caused to a device as a result.
 There is currently no Artillery firmware available for download and it is not known how to reflash it.
 Every step must therefore be taken with caution!